AlexWendland/public-note/OMSCS/CS6250/Week 7 - Software defined networks.md

 At an [[Internet Exchange Points (IXPs)|IXP]] each participant connects to the route server - there they get a virtual sdn switch where they decide the in/outbound rules for traffic leaving and entering their network.
 These do not effect other participants switches but does effect how traffic is routed through the [[Internet Exchange Points (IXPs)|IXP]].
 This differs from a standard route server which uses [[Boarder gateway protocol (BGP)|BGP]] rules to control traffic form/to participant [[Autonomous system (AS)|AS]].

-This is written in Pyretic and exmple can be found below.
+This is written in Pyretic and example can be found below.

 ![[sdx_example.png]]